Longines Conquest Cal.19AS 18ct 1955

 Perhaps by coincidence, or perhaps prompted by the huge celebrations surrounding the Hillary expedition success, Longines released its Conquest model, coinciding with the launch of Rolex’s Explorer Oyster Perpetual model.
 As Longines carried a considerably higher status than Rolex, the Longines Conquest was considerably more expensive in 1954, than the Rolex Explorer.

-The example you see here is a completely original and unrestored Longines Conquest.
-This one being produced in 18ct yellow gold, its movement serial number shows it was manufactured in 1955.
+The example you see here is a completely original and unrestored Longines Conquest in 18ct yellow gold.
+The movement serial number shows it was manufactured in 1955.

 As this dial is in original, unrestored condition, this has been left untouched by our restoration team due to its superb condition.
 Usually, we restore the dials of the watches we sell, however we decided in this case to leave it alone, due to its unusually good condition and to retain its originality and charm for those who prefer this.
 It also helps to contrast with almost all of the other watch dials you see on our website, which have been restored.
 The hands, likewise, have also been left in their original untouched condition.